Rack Mounting the Switch

 Figure 11.
 Rack Mount Shelf Orientation

-The following table lists the cage nut locations for the switches on the rack front and rear.
+The following table lists the cage nut locations for the rack's front and rear switches.

 Switch Cage Nut Locations